 Mute races, like Tentacula, will generally speak with telepathy to others.

 Races that are capable of flight (marked as "flying" races) can interact with clouds, walk on them, and build permanent structures on/with them.
-To make these structures sturdier, the use of a material called skyquartz can be used as foundations - filled with buoyant magic, it hovers in the atmosphere and allows for more elaborate or unenchanted structures to be built on top.
+To make these structures sturdier, the use of a material called skyquartz is applied as foundations - filled with buoyant magic, it hovers in the atmosphere and allows for more elaborate or unenchanted structures to be built on top.
 Skyquartz is found on the seafloor, often partially buried.
 Through the use of flying races' natural abilities and skyquartz, "cloud cities" can be formed.

 Flying races often help manage the local area's weather.
 They can bunch together certain types of clouds to provide more rainfall, or push away others to prevent severe storms.
 With sufficiently advanced magitech, they may be able to produce certain clouds or weather and more closely control the climate of the local area.
-This is often an imperfect art, but often highly used - ensuring that an important outdoors event is never cancelled due to rain, or that blizzards never truly form.
+This is often an imperfect art, but still highly used - ensuring that an important outdoors event is never cancelled due to rain, or that blizzards never truly form.

 Education varies heavily between universes, but generally most children are free to do as they please until they reach puberty, at which point they attend some sort of structured schooling, known as General Education.
 This supplements and explains their attainment of CK, working in tandem to help them grow.